-In addition to the borrowings described in Note 28, debt under US GAAP includes a program of funding arrangements entered into by Jackson National Life, the liabilities for which amounted to £3,499 million in 2003 and £3,634 million in 2002, and which are included elsewhere in other creditors under UK GAAP.
+In addition to the borrowings described in Note 28, debt under US GAAP includes a program of funding arrangements entered into by Jackson National Life, the liabilities for which amounted to £3,065 million in 2004 and £3,499 million in 2003, and which are included within other creditors under UK GAAP.

-As at December 31, 2003 and 2002, respectively, the UK banking operation had issued debt securities totaling £1,423 million and £1,015 million, and sold securities under agreements to repurchase totaling £829 million and £nil.
+As at December 31, 2004 and 2003, respectively, the UK banking operation had issued debt securities totaling £1,807 million and £1,423 million, and sold securities under agreements to repurchase totaling £131 million and £829 million.
 These are included in debt under US GAAP but in banking business liabilities under UK GAAP.
-Additionally, £1,871 million and £740 million at December 31, 2003 and 2002, respectively, of banking operations' bank loans and overdrafts repayable on demand are included in debt under US GAAP.
+Additionally, £2,352 million and £1,871 million at December 31, 2004 and 2003, respectively, of banking operations' bank loans and overdrafts repayable on demand are included in debt under US GAAP.

-Debt under US GAAP also includes £370 million and £302 million at December 31, 2003 and 2002 respectively, which represents debt obligations of certain entities which are consolidated for US GAAP purposes but are carried as investments at market value under UK GAAP.
+Debt under US GAAP also includes £1,107 million and £370 million at December 31, 2004 and 2003 respectively, which represents debt obligations of certain entities which are consolidated for US GAAP purposes but are carried as investments at market value under UK GAAP.
+The increase in obligations relating to these investments in 2004 is as a result of consolidating increasing numbers of these investments for US GAAP.